Boon Nursh Review

 Our Analysis and Test Results

-Boon started off making bath toys for little tots, but that quickly expanded into making everyday products for children of all ages.
-They are known for their modern and minimalistic, yet fun designs and that style shines through in the Nursh bottle.
-The easy-to-use and straightforward silicone drop-in system is one of the best we've seen.
+Boon started making top-ranking bath toys for little tots, which quickly expanded into everyday products for children of all ages.
+They are known for their modern and minimalistic yet fun designs, and that style shines through in the Nursh bottle.

-We appreciate any product that makes an effort to be highly functional and easy to use while still being good for baby's health and the environment.
+We appreciate any product that makes an effort to be highly functional and easy to use while still being good for your baby's health and the environment.
 The Boon Nursh does all of the above and more.
-Similar to the Comotomo, the body of this bottle is silicone, but the plastic outer shell gives it a more stable base and increased protection from being squished, the main cause of leaks in the Comotomo.
-The vacuum created by the collapsible silicone liner eliminates the need for a vent but still keeps out any gas-producing air bubbles that cause little bellies to bloat.
-The wide nipple mound is modeled to be very breast-like, and even though the nipple is a bit stiffer than average, we think the design may help avoid nipple collapse, which is more common in a ventless system.
+The body of this bottle is silicone, and the plastic shell gives it more stability and increased protection from being squished, which are two areas the silicone competition struggled.
+The vacuum created by the collapsible silicone liner eliminates the need for a straw, valve, or vent but still keeps out any gas-producing air bubbles that cause little bellies to bloat.
+The wide nipple mound is designed to be breast-like, and even though the nipple is a bit stiffer than average, we think the design may help avoid nipple collapse, which is more common in a ventless system.

-The Nursh has a total of four parts (not counting the nipple cover), but for cleaning, there are only two pieces, the liner, and the nipple.
-This makes it one of the easiest bottles of the bunch to wash, and the wide mouth opening means you don't even need a bottle brush.
-The liner is flexible enough that you can also turn it inside out if your hand is too large to fit inside.
+The Nursh has four parts (not counting the nipple cover), but for regular cleaning, there are only two, the liner and the nipple.
+The liner is flexible enough to turn it inside out if your hand is too large to fit inside.
 Overall, it's a breeze to clean, and even though the wide mouth opening is more manageable, a favorite baby bottle brush could help you scrub and thoroughly clean.

-Unlike the Comotomo, the Nursh has no plastic parts on the inside.
-The silicone nipple seals with the silicone liner and creates a toxin-free environment for baby's milk.
-The pouch is freezer safe, and can be boiled, sterilized, and microwaved, making it a good contender for breastmilk storage when used with a flat cap.
+The Nursh has no plastic parts on the inside, and the silicone nipple seals with the silicone pouch, creating a silicone-only environment for your baby's milk.
+The liner is freezer safe and can be boiled, sterilized, and microwaved, allowing you to use it for breastmilk storage when used with a storage lid.